-The results of the subsidiary companies that are acquired during the year are included in the consolidated Income Statement from the date of acquisition and cease to be consolidated from the date control ceases.
+Income and expenses of subsidiaries acquired or disposed of during the year are included in the consolidated Statement of Comprehensive Income from the effective date of acquisition and up to the effective date of disposal as appropriate.

 Where necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies in line with those used by other members of the group.